roobscoob/among-us-protocol/04_rpc_message_types/28_repairsystem.md

 #### `COMMUNICATIONS`

-The `System ID` will be that of `SystemType.COMMUNICATIONS` when a player repairs communications on any of the maps, as well as when the player opens or closes a communications console on *Mira HQ*.
+The `System ID` will be that of `SystemType.COMMUNICATIONS` when a player repairs communications on any of the maps, as well as when the player opens or closes a communications console on *MIRA HQ*.

 ```java
 switch (currentMap) {